Core Revelations: the Star Formation and AGN Connection at the Heart of NGC 7469: Introduction

-These diagrams most often use emission lines for the entire galaxy, as the spectroscopic information commonly covers the full extent of the galaxy, such as data obtained from the \emph{Spitzer Space Telescope} \citep{Weaver2010}.
-Fully spatially resolved infrared diagnostic diagrams have been difficult to obtain due to the absence of any existing mid-IR IFUs.
+Both optical and IR diagnostic diagrams most often use integrated emission line values, as spectroscopic information commonly covers the full extent of the galaxy, such as data obtained from the \emph{Spitzer Space Telescope} \citep{Weaver2010}.
+Fully spatially resolved infrared diagnostic diagrams have been difficult to obtain as a result of the absence of any existing mid-IR IFUs.
 However, as previously stated, using MIRI IFS data allows us to obtain spatially resolved spectra and thus separate the AGN and star-formation-dominated regions within the core of NGC7469.

 This paper is outlined as follows.
 Section \ref{sec:data} outlines the details of the observations and the data processing.
 Section \ref{sec: diags} demonstrates the effectiveness of using mid-IR diagnostic diagrams to separate the star-forming and AGN regions in NGC 7469.
 Section \ref{sec: models} outlines the different models that were run to further investigate the physical basis of the diagrams.
 Finally, we discuss our findings, specifically the origin and extent of AGN feedback on the star-forming ring based on our analysis in Section \ref{sec: discussion}.
 We use \emph{Wilkinson Microwave Anisotropy Probe} (WMAP) 12-year results cosmology throughout, with $H_0$ = 70.0 $km s^{-1} Mpc^{-1}$.